-1. Definition.
+- 1. Definition.
 An administrative reservation of allotted funds, or of other funds, in anticipation of their obligation.
-GAO Glossary, at 32.
+GAO Glossary, at 32; DOD FMR, Vol. 3, Ch.
+15, para.
+3.3.1.
 Commitments are usually based upon firm procurement requests, unaccepted customer orders, directives, and equivalent instruments.
 An obligation equal to or less than the commitment may be incurred without further approval of a certifying officer.
-DOD FMR, Vol. 3, Ch.
+See DOD FMR, Vol. 3, Ch.
 15, para.
-150203.

-- Purpose.
+3.3.1. - 2.
+Purpose.
 A commitment document is an order form used to ensure that funds are available prior to incurring an obligation.
 Commitment accounting helps to ensure that the subsequent entry of an obligation will not exceed available funds.
-DOD FMR, Vol. 3, Ch.15, para 1502023.
+DOD FMR, Vol. 3, Ch.
+15, para.
+3.3.1.
 Commitments in the Army may be accomplished using DA Form 3953 (Purchase Request and Commitment) or similar documents having the effect of a firm order or authorization to enter into an obligation.
 The Air Force uses AF Form 9 as a fund cite authorization document. - 3.
 Who.
-The official responsible for administrative control of funds for the affected subdivision of the appropriation shall sign the commitment document.
+A commitment document must be signed by a person authorized to reserve funds; i.e., the official responsible for administrative control of funds for the affected subdivision of the appropriation.
+This helps ensure that the subsequent entry of an obligation will not exceed available funds.
 DOD FMR, Vol. 3, Ch.
 15, para.
-150203A. - a.
-Army.
-Serviced activities or fund managers will maintain commitment registers, and are responsible for processing, recording, and performing the oversight function for commitment accounting.
-Fund control responsibilities may be delegated, in writing, to the Director of Resource Management (DRM)/ Comptroller or other appropriate official(s) IAW regulation.
-Designated officials will perform commitment accounting as required. - Air Force.
-Financial Service Office(r) will certify fund availability before obligations are authorized or incurred against funding documents.
-DFAS-DE, Procedures for Administrative Control of Appropriations and Funds Made Available to the Department of the Air Force, p.
-1-7. - 4.
-What: Activities may commit funds only to acquire goods, supplies, and services that meet the bona-fide needs of the period for which Congress appropriated funds, or to replace stock used during that period.
+3.3.1.
+See Service regulations for additional guidance, such as AF 65-601V2, 29 Jan 21, and DFAS-IN 37-100. - 4.
+What.
+Activities may commit funds only to acquire goods, supplies, and services that meet the bona fide need of the period for which Congress appropriated funds, or to replace stock used during that period.
 In general, agencies record as a commitment the cost estimate set forth in the commitment document.
+DOD FMR, Vol. 3, Ch.
+8, para.
+2.1.